clod6677/sphinxcontrib-epydoc/doc/index.rst

 Then the following cross-reference would link to the documentation of the :class:`paludis.PackageID` class::

-   This is a cross-reference to the :class:`paludis.PackageID`
+   This is a cross-reference to the :class:`paludis.PackageID`.

 The group at the end of the pattern allows to reference the top-level :mod:`paludis`, too.